mszan/demo-auth-jwt-nestjs-react/README.md

 docker compose up --build
 ```

-You may want to add the `-d` flag to run the containers in detached mode, allowing you to continue using your terminal while the services are running.
+You may want to add the `-d` flag to run the containers in detached mode.
 If you want to force recreation of the containers, you can add the `--force-recreate` flag.

 #### Setting up the database